Last revised: August 26, 2019

 5. A heavy dose of James Alison this week.
 One of the biggest payoffs of the above insights into John’s creation theology is the linking of it to our other main theme today of Satan casting out Satan.
 Alison does this in his more extended and brilliant reading of John 9, a true gem of contemporary theology (one that has caught the attention of Stanley Hauerwas and Rowan Williams, for example).
 You will find this reading in The Joy of Being Wrong, pages 119-125, and in an essay published both in Contagion 1997 (Vol. 4), pages 26-46, and in Faith Beyond Resentment as ch.
 1, “The Man Blind from Birth and the Creator’s Subversion of Sin.”

-6. Sermons/blogs from a Girardian perspective by members and friends of Theology & Peace: Tom Truby, a sermon in 2016, “The Day the Clouds Cleared for a Moment“; John Davies, a sermon in 2016, “The Re-Creation of the Sunday Girl.”
+6. Sermons/blogs from a Girardian perspective by members and friends of Theology & Peace: Tom Truby, a sermon in 2016, “The Day the Clouds Cleared for a Moment“; a sermon in 2019, “The Dark Cloud of Human Ignorance and Self-deceit Cleared for a Moment“; John Davies, a sermon in 2016, “The Re-Creation of the Sunday Girl.”

 Reflections and Questions